The glossary for all organisations

 Carbon Accounting Standards

-Guidelines and methodologies for calculating and reporting GHG emissions, such as the Greenhouse Gas Protocol or ISO 14064.
+Guidelines for measuring and reporting greenhouse gas emissions, such as the GHG Protocol and ISO 14064, to ensure consistency and transparency.

 Source: